 Companies going international have to consider more things aside from making their businesses succeed in their chosen markets.
-With the level of competition higher and the number of competitors larger and more diverse, they have to do more to stand out, to be unique and to be considered a ”local” company.
+With the level of competition higher and the number of competitors larger and more diverse, they have to do more to stand out, to be unique and considered a ”local” company.
 And that’s where our ultimate guide to localization comes in!

-Getting the look and feel of being local takes a lot of strategic planning and involves people with different skills sets, both from the company and third party suppliers.
+Getting the look and feel of being local takes a lot of strategic planning and involves people with different skill sets, both from the company and third-party suppliers.
 The process is called localization, which means adapting to the culture of the target locale or audience.
 Several types of localization are utilized, including:

 - Video games